bbarker/protips/Cassandra.md

   - Collection types: Set, List, Map
   - UUID / Time UUID
 - Batch commands let you group multiple writes together, but isn't transactional
+  - Does support "lightweight" transactions: "IF NOT EXISTS"
+  - Data stored from batch can be read before the batch command is completely finished
+- Can configure expiry options for data, so that it is GC'd at some point.

 # cqlsh
 - supports tab completion